-Ron Dror is an Associate Professor of Computer Science and, by courtesy, Molecular and Cellular Physiology and Structural Biology at Stanford University, where he is also affiliated with the Institute for Computational and Mathematical Engineering, the Stanford Artificial Intelligence Lab, Bio-X, ChEM-H, and the Biophysics and Biomedical Informatics Programs.
-Dr. Dror's research at Stanford addresses a broad set of computational biology problems related to the spatial organization and dynamics of biomolecules and cells.
+Ron Dror is an Associate Professor of Computer Science in the Stanford Artificial Intelligence Lab.
+He is also affiliated with the Department of Structural Biology and of Molecular and Cellular Physiology, the Institute for Computational and Mathematical Engineering, Bio-X, ChEM-H, and the Biophysics and Biomedical Informatics Programs.